-Category Building Leadership Reading Specialist School Counseling, School Psychology Special Education instructors and how well they communicated was noted as the strengths upon each other to prepare them for the virtual program to interact with students across the country Proximity, online coursework, and responsiveness of faculty were noted as strengths. content in the program.
-Noted a need for more resources for secondary level and more in-depth content.
+Category Building Leadership Reading Specialist School Counseling, School Psychology Special Education instructors and how well they communicated was noted as the strengths appreciation for the way the courses built upon each other to prepare them for the portfolio at the end. virtual program to interact with students across the country Proximity, online coursework, and responsiveness of faculty were noted as strengths. content in the program. more resources for secondary level and content.
 Noted the need for instructional Highly satisfied with the content and felt it was very applicable in the field.

-Ti D knowledge of the Science of Reading. academic interventions and SPED work.
-Licensure Preparation Felt prepared to take licensure exams.
-Felt prepared to take licensure exam.
-Felt prepared to take licensure exam.
-Felt very prepared for licensure exam.
-1 1 2 Satisfied with preparation for their role as an administrator.
+Licensure Preparation Felt prepared to take knowledge of the Science of Reading.
+Felt prepared to take academic interventions and SPED work.
+Felt prepared to take Felt very prepared for Licensure i reparation licensure exams. licensure exam. licensure exam. licensure exam.
+1 1 1 Satisfied with preparation for their role as an administrator.
 Satisfied with preparation for their role as a reading specialist.
 Satisfied with preparation for their roles.
 Satisfied with preparation for their role.
 Noted there were responsibilities not discussed like scheduling paras.
 Program Satisfaction Satisfied with the program, including the pace.
 Suggested the need for more classmate interactions.
 Satisfied with the flexibility and structure of the program.
 Noted the faculty were great.
 Satisfied with the program and appreciated the program faculty.
 Very satisfied with the program.
 Noted more experience with scenarios would have been helpful.